 As part of the acquisition, the Company negotiated a ten-year royalty and licensing agreement with Acenzia Inc. a supplier of Fusion.
 Fusion had an outstanding liability of \$238,520 with Acenzia.
 Rather than payout this liability, the Company and Acenzia came to terms on a royalty and licensing agreement whereby Acenzia has the right to sell Fusion products to a select number of countries in the Middle East.
 Royalty amounts due under the agreement will be applied to the outstanding balance owed at the date of acquisition for a period of three years at which point the Company has discretion to pay out any outstanding balance or continue to apply royalties due against said sum.
 Once paid out in full, the Company will receive license and royalty fees to the end of the agreement.

-Amortization of \$14,208 has been recorded on the intangible asset in the year.
+Amortization of \$8,525 has been recorded on the intangible asset during the three-month period ended December 31, 2020.